 A seven-year professional itch saw a move to Channel 4 to launch More4 and commission documentaries for the new channel, and then to the Discovery Channel in America to oversee History and Science programmes.

-Then, in 2009, I took a leap that some thought brave and others thought impetuous.
+Then in 2009 I took a leap that some thought brave and others thought impetuous.
 I'd fallen in love with a British diplomat who was being posted to Bangladesh for two years and so I did what any self-respecting, romantic lover of stories would do: I upped sticks and followed him to Dhaka, where I spent two years running a Friday night TV show for the BBC (in Bengali, a language I couldn’t speak then and still can’t now).
-It was an adventure that enabled us to travel to places I'd always dreamed of visiting, from China and South-East Asia to the Middle East and the most southern tip of South America.
+It was an adventure that enabled us to travel all over the world, from China and South-East Asia to the Middle East and the most southern tip of South America.
 And it was an experience that confirmed, once and for all, that the voice buzzing in my head telling me to pen that novel I’d always wanted to write just wasn’t ever going to be silenced.
 Thus The Dead Wife’s Handbook was born.

 The Bangladeshi adventure was a story with its own very happy ending: the diplomatic boyfriend is now my husband and we live in London with our daughter.
-I'm currently writing my second novel and I spend a lot of time, every day, sharing the magic of books with our little girl.
+My second novel, If Only I Could Tell You, will be published by Orion Books in February 2019, and I'm currently writing my third, for publication in Spring 2020.
+And I spend a lot of time, every day, sharing the magic of books with our little girl.